Hively Health

 • Skill Building: Therapy focuses on practical tools and strategies that can be used in everyday life, such as using planners, breaking tasks into smaller steps, or developing calming routines.

 • Collaborative Process: Psychologists work closely with clients and families, providing coaching, feedback, and encouragement.
 For children, this often includes parent involvement to reinforce skills at home.
+Adult ADHD therapy in Brisbane often focuses on executive function, emotional regulation and workplace strategies.

-Benefits of Therapy for ADHD
+Benefits of Therapy with a Psychologist for ADHD

 • Increased self-awareness and understanding of ADHD symptoms